 While these diagnostics tests are being performed, it is appropriate for the health care professional to look for conditions that are associated with SIBO.
 If such a condition is already known, then maximizing treatment of the associated condition may be undertaken at the same time the diagnosis of SIBO is being considered and tested for.

 The treatment for SIBO includes controlling and treating any underlying associated illness.
 The goal is to control the symptoms of small intestine bacterial overgrowth since it may not be possible to "cure" the disease.

 Antibiotics are one of the treatments that are helpful in controlling the excess bacteria.
 It is important that not all the bacteria in the intestine are eradicated, since some are required to help with normal digestion.

 Amoxillin-clavulanate (Augmentin) and rifamaxin (Xifaxan) are the two common first line antibiotics that may be prescribed.
 Depending upon the situation, other antibiotics may also be considered, including clindamycin, metronidazole (Flagyl), floxins (ciprofloxacin [Cipro, Cipro XR, Proquin XR], levofloxacin [Levaquin]) and trimethoprim-sulfamethoxazole (Bactrim, Septra).

 Learn more about: Proquin XR

-While a single course of antibiotics for 1-2 weeks may be sufficient, however, since SIBO has a tendency to relapse, repeated courses of antibiotics may be required.
+While a single course of antibiotics for 1-2 weeks may be sufficient, SIBO has a tendency to relapse, and sometimes repeated courses of antibiotics may be required.
 In some people, the antibiotics will be routinely cycled, meaning that they will alternate a 1-2 weeks on the antibiotic with 1-2 weeks off.

 In addition, underlying vitamin and nutrient deficiencies due to malabsorption should be treated.